MiDataInt/mdi-container-builder/README.md

 to be copied into the image.

-It is also critical to note that once the above commands are executed, the instance from which the Tier 2 AMI is to be created may not be accessible if it is stopped and restarted.
+It is also critical to note that once the above commands are executed, the instance from which the Tier 2 AMI is to be created will not be accessible if it is stopped and restarted.
 However, a new instance can always be launched from the saved AMI.